sergiocollado/potpourri/Notes_on_linux.md

 ### Open-terminal

 It is a program that lets you open a terminal in any window from the desktop manager.
+Its very usefull.

-you can install it with:
+You can install it with:

 ```bash
 $ sudo yum install nautilus-open-terminal